Leo Gorcey: Film career

 In the 1930s, Gorcey's father lived apart from the family while working in theater and film.
-When he returned in 1935, he and Leo's younger brother David Gorcey persuaded Leo to audition for a small part in the play Dead End.
+When he returned in 1935, Leo's younger brother David Gorcey and he persuaded Leo to audition for a small part in the play Dead End.
 Leo had just lost a job as a plumber's apprentice and wished to emulate his father's modest success.
 The Gorcey boys were cast in small roles as two members of the East 53rd Place Gang (originally dubbed the "2nd Avenue Boys") in the play Dead End by Sidney Kingsley.
 Charles Duncan, originally cast as Spit, left the play, and Gorcey, his understudy, was promoted.
 Gorcey created the stage persona of a quarrelsome guttersnipe whose greatest joy was to make trouble.

-In 1937, Samuel Goldwyn made the popular play into a film of the same name and transported the six rowdy young men to Hollywood.
-Gorcey became one of the busiest actors in Hollywood during the following 20 years, starring in seven Dead End Kids films between 1937 and 1939, 21 East Side Kids films between 1940 and 1945, and 41 Bowery Boys films between 1946 and 1955.
+In 1937, Samuel Goldwyn made the popular play into a film of the same name, and transported the six rowdy young men to Hollywood.
+Gorcey became one of the busiest actors in Hollywood during the following 20 years, starring in seven Dead End Kids films between 1937 and 1939, 21 East Side Kids films between 1940 and 1945, and 41 The Bowery Boys films between 1946 and 1955.

 The earlier films presented Gorcey in variations of his Dead End character Spit, a sneering tough guy meeting anyone's challenge with a wisecracking remark.
 In the early 1940s, as the dramatic films shifted to roughneck comedy, Gorcey embellished his dialogue with malapropisms, always delivered in a thick Brooklyn accent.
 "A clever deduction" would be mangled by Gorcey as "a clever seduction"; "I reiterate" became "I regurgitate"; "optical illusion" came across as "optical delusion"; and "I should see an optometrist" was rendered as "I should see an ichthyologist."
 A studio press release reported that Gorcey spent 30 minutes a day studying a dictionary: "He has made something of a career for himself as an actor by the use of words no one else has ever heard of, and by the misuse or mispronunciation of others."